GiwrgosN/GiwrgosN/README.md

 # Portfolio

-## Repository containing portfolio of data science and programming projects completed for academic, self learning, and hobby purposes.
+## Portfolio of data science and programming projects completed for academic, self learning, and hobby purposes.